 In April 2012, BP announced that it had reached definitive settlement agreements with the PSC to resolve the substantial majority of eligible private economic loss and medical claims stemming from the Macondo well incident.
 The PSC acts on behalf of individuals and business plaintiffs in the MDL.
 BP has estimated that the cost of the pending settlement would be approximately \$7.8 billion, including administration costs and plaintiffs' attorneys' fees and expenses, and stated that it is possible the actual cost could be higher or lower.
 According to BP, the proposed settlement does not include claims against BP made by the DOJ or other federal agencies or by states and local governments.
 In addition, BP has stated that the proposed settlement provides that, to the extent permitted by law, BP will assign to the PSC certain of its claims, rights and recoveries against Transocean and us for damages not recoverable from BP.
 We do not believe that our contract with BP Exploration permits the assignment of certain claims to the PSC without our consent.
-On April 18, 2012, BP and the PSC filed two settlement agreements with the MDL court, one addressing economic claims and one addressing medical claims, as well as numerous supporting documents and motions requesting that the court approve, among other things, the certification of the classes for both settlements and a schedule for holding a fairness hearing and approving the settlements.
-The schedule as proposed would require that any objections to the settlements be filed by the end of August 2012, with fairness hearings to begin in November 2012.
-BP has also asked the MDL court to continue the adjournment of the MDL trial until after the court determines whether to grant final approval of the settlement agreements.
-We are continuing to review the settlement agreements and related documents, and are unable to predict at this time the effect that the settlements may have on claims against us.
+In April and May, 2012, BP and the PSC filed two settlement agreements and amendments with the MDL court, one agreement addressing economic claims and one agreement addressing medical claims, as well as numerous supporting documents and motions requesting that the court approve, among other things, the certification of the classes for both settlements and a schedule for holding a fairness hearing and approving the settlements.
+In May 2012, the MDL court preliminarily and conditionally certified the classes for both settlements and preliminarily approved the proposed settlements.
+The MDL court has ordered that any objections to the settlements be filed by the end of August 2012, with hearings on the certification of the classes and fairness of the settlements to begin in November 2012 and with the initial phase of the MDL trial to commence in January 2013.
+We intend to object to the settlement and take other appropriate actions to protect our interests.
+We are unable to